 Children missing from home, care or education - A child going missing from home, care or education can act as a vital warning sign of a range of safeguarding possibilities including abuse and neglect, which may include sexual abuse or exploitation and can also be a sign of child criminal exploitation - particularly involvement in county lines.
 It may also indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of FGM or risk of forced marriage.
-The School has appropriate procedures and responses to children who are absent from school, particularly on repeat occasions and/or for prolonged periods to help identify the risk of abuse and neglect and to help prevent the risk of them being absent in future.
+The School has appropriate procedures and responses to children who go missing from education, particularly on repeat occasions to help identify the risk of abuse and neglect and to help prevent the risk of their going missing in future.
 These procedures are shared with all staff and other relevant adults, and new starters on Induction.
-We follow and adhere to Cumbria SCP guidance and procedures on Children who go Missing from Care or Home, Procedures for Schools - Children who go Missing throughout the school day and DfE statutory guidance Children missing education.
+We follow and adhere to Cumbria SCP guidance and procedures on Children Missing from Home, Care or Education and DfE statutory guidance Children Missing Education.

-School staff are aware of the school's unauthorised absence and children missing education procedures.
+School staff are aware of the school's unauthorised absence and children missing from education procedures.

-In line with current best practice, we will request from parents at least 2 emergency contacts for each pupil which will allow us to contact a responsible adult in the event of a child being absent from school.
+In line with current best practice, we will request from parents at least 2 emergency contacts for each pupil which will allow us to contact a responsible adult in the event of a child missing education.